How to grill fish without sticking and other common pitfalls

 Choose a fish

 If you’re new to grilling fish, experts advise starting with meaty, firm fish steaks at least a half-inch thick, such as swordfish, mahi mahi or tuna.
-Salmon, which is flakier, is also a good starter fish, too, because thicker fillets are common and it is an oilier fish, meaning it brings its own “nonstickability,” Zuccarello said.
+Salmon, which is flakier, is also a good starter fish, too, because thicker fillets are common and it is oilier, meaning it brings its own “nonstickability,” Zuccarello said.

 Start by rubbing the fish well with oil and then lightly salt and pepper.
 You can grill the fish steaks on direct heat until they are done to your liking.
 Then, add flavor tableside by serving them with an herby sauce or aioli.

-Both Karmel and Zuccarello agree: Leaving the fish in place long enough for the exterior to caramelize will allow the fish to easily lift off.
+Karmel and Zuccarello agree: Leaving the fish in place long enough for the exterior to caramelize will allow the fish to more easily lift off.
 If you must flip the fish, slide a fish spatula between the fish and the grate to check that the fish releases easily.
-Once the fish has seared, it should easily release from the hot grate.
 If you feel resistance, give it 30 seconds or a minute more and try again.
 Turn the fish by gently pushing the fillet to roll it over.

 Grill the fish longer on the first side to allow it to develop a sear.
-And if you are grilling with the lid closed, which is recommended, the second side will partially cook while the first side is on the grate, cutting cooking time..
+And if you are grilling with the lid closed, which is recommended, the second side will partially cook while the first side is on the grate, cutting cooking time.

-For flakier fish, cooking the fish whole is a safer option.
+For flakier fish, cooking the fish whole is safer.
 If you want to grill fillets, skin-on helps to lessen sticking.
 Place the fish fillet skin-side down, perpendicular to grates.
 Then, cover the grill and cook it as directed until the skin is browned and the fish releases easily when lifted with a thin, metal spatula.

-Karmel almost always recommends indirect heat and a longer cooking time because she doesn’t want dry the fish or scorch its oils.
+Karmel almost always recommends indirect heat and a longer cooking time because she doesn’t want to dry the fish or scorch its oils.

-No matter which kind of fish you get, the most important thing to remember is that it must be fresh.
+No matter which kind of fish you get, the most important thing is that it must be fresh.

 “If it smells like nothing or a little bit like salty seawater, it’s fresh,” Karmel said.
 If, however, it smells fishy or like ammonia, don’t buy it.
 Fish should have shiny skin and, if whole, clear, not cloudy eyes.
-Another option is to buy quick-frozen fish fillets, which is caught and frozen immediately, she said.
+Another option is to buy quick-frozen fillets, which are from fish caught and frozen immediately, she said.

 Consider planks or a skillet

-For an even easier method, Karmel suggests using a barrier between your fish and grill.
+For an even easier method, Karmel suggests using a barrier between fish and grill.

 “The way to get people to grill more and more is to ensure that their first experience is fantastic,” she said.
-That’s why she recommends grilling the fish on top of a cedar plank.
-The planks, which are available in well-stocked grocery stores and online, must be soaked for about 30 minutes before grilling.
+That’s why she recommends a cedar plank.
+The planks, available in well-stocked grocery stores and online, must be soaked for about 30 minutes before grilling.

 “Add olive oil, salt, pepper and the lemon slices on top and put it on a cedar plank,” she said.
 “It makes a beautiful presentation and tastes great.”

-Other barriers between the fish and the grill that she recommends include foil, banana leaves, green corn husks, citrus slices — even bacon.
+Other barriers she recommends include foil, banana leaves, green corn husks, citrus slices — even bacon.

-Zuccarello prefers grilling directly on the grate, but, for really thin fish fillets, he will pull out a cast-iron skillet, add a bit of oil and heat it on the grill so he can cook the fish just as he would on the stovetop.
-He might arrange summer squash on the grate around the skillet, as well.
+Zuccarello prefers grilling directly on the grate, but for really thin fish fillets, he will pull out a cast-iron skillet, add a bit of oil and heat it on the grill so he can cook the fish just as he would on the stovetop.

 To add smokiness, he adds a wood chip packet.
-After soaking the chips in water for about 20 minutes, he puts them in the middle of a 10- by 12-inch piece of foil and folds it to make a 3- by 6-inch bundle.
+After soaking the chips in water for about 20 minutes, he puts them on a 10- by 12-inch piece of foil and folds it to make a 3- by 6-inch bundle.

-He cuts three slices on the top of the packet and puts the packet on the charcoal or directly atop the burner.
+He cuts three slices on the top of the packet and puts it on the charcoal or directly atop the burner.
 As the chips heat, they release smoke.

-Both Zuccarello and Karmel eschew grilling baskets: “You’re going to have just as much possibility of sticking on the basket that you do with the grill grate," Zuccarello said.
+Both Zuccarello and Karmel eschew grilling baskets for fish: “You’re going to have just as much possibility of sticking on the basket that you do with the grill grate,” Zuccarello said.

-They reserve a basket for scallions and sliced potatoes, any food that has the potential to fall through the grates.

 How to tell if it’s done

-Generally, fish should have an internal temperature of at least 145 degrees, and the flesh should be opaque and flake easily with a fork, according to FoodSafey.gov.
+Generally, fish should have an internal temperature of at least 145 degrees, and the flesh should be opaque and flake easily with a fork, according to FoodSafety.gov.

-“You will become a better cook the minute you buy an instant-read thermometer,” Zuccarello said, noting that using ones means not lifting or cutting the fish or relying on visuals cues, such as noticing if the fish is beginning to flake and lose its translucency.
+“You will become a better cook the minute you buy an instant-read thermometer,” Zuccarello said, noting that using one means not lifting or cutting the fish or relying on visual cues, such as noticing if the fish is beginning to flake and lose its translucency.

 If you don’t have one, “there are a lot of visual clues,” Karmel said.
 “For example, salmon completely changes its color — all fish does.
 It goes from a transparent color to more of an opaque color when it is done.
 With salmon, the collagen strips turn white.”